mkbmain/DapperRepo/README.md

             });

            // this will allow you to search where name like "%hae%"
-           // and SomeNumber less than equal to 9
+           // and SomeNumber equal to 9

 ```